Channichthyidae: Diet and body size

 All icefish are believed to be piscivorous, but can also feed on krill.
-Icefish are typically ambush predators; thus, they can survive long periods between feeding, and often consume fish up to 50% of their own body length.
+Icefish are typically ambush predators; thus, they can survive long periods between feeding, and often consume fish up to 50% of their own body length at one time.
 Maximum body lengths of 25-50 cm have been recorded in these species.

 Respiratory and circulatory system

 Icefish blood is colorless because it lacks hemoglobin, the oxygen-binding protein in blood.
 Channichthyidae are the only known vertebrates to lack hemoglobin as adults.
 Although they do not manufacture hemoglobin, remnants of hemoglobin genes can be found in their genome.
 The hemoglobin protein is made of two subunits (alpha and beta).
 In 15 of the 16 icefish species, the beta subunit gene has been completely deleted and the alpha subunit gene has been partially deleted.
-One icefish species, Neopagetopsis ionah, has a more complete, but still nonfunctional, hemoglobin gene.
+One icefish species, Neopagetopsis ionah, has a more complete hemoglobin beta subunit, but a still nonfunctional, hemoglobin gene.

 Red blood cells (RBCs) are usually absent, and if present, are rare and defunct.
-Oxygen is dissolved in the plasma and transported throughout the body without the hemoglobin protein.
-The fish can live without hemoglobin via low metabolic rates and the high solubility of oxygen in water at the low temperatures of their environment (the solubility of a gas tends to increase as temperature decreases).
+Without a hemoglobin protein, oxygen is transported throughout the body by using oxygen dissolved in their plasma.
+The fish can live without hemoglobin due to low metabolic rates and an environmental condition of high oxygen solubility in the low temperature waters in which they live (the solubility of a gas tends to increase as temperature decreases).
 However, the oxygen-carrying capacity of icefish blood is less than 10% that of their relatives with hemoglobin.

-Myoglobin, the oxygen-binding protein used in muscles, is absent from all icefish skeletal muscles.
-In 10 species, myoglobin is found in the heart muscle, specifically ventricles.
+Myoglobin, the oxygen-binding protein used in muscles, is also absent from all icefish skeletal muscles.
+However, in 10 species, myoglobin is found in heart muscle, specifically ventricles.
 Loss of myoglobin gene expression in icefish heart ventricles has occurred at least four separate times.